Display the time of any time zone in your terminal without connecting to the internet

-To get the current time in a time zone run:
+To show the time of a time zone in your shell (terminal) run:

 $ TZ=<tzdata> date